 The latter was my choice, so after some research, I scheduled LASIK surgery…All the pain, worry, and money were of no consequence when compared with the results.

 For the first time in over fourteen years of marriage, I can actually see my husband’s face when I kiss him goodnight right before we turn the lights off.

 …My gratitude is so deep that to speak of it always brings me to tears…Still, I am unable to find the correct words to express how I feel for the wonderful difference you have made in my life.
 Most people would think that you are just doing your jobs, but just choosing this type of work shows what special people you are.”

 “If you are having any doubts about having the LASIK procedure, read on.

 I thought about it long and hard for 3 years.
 But I could not wear my contacts anymore – I became intolerant.
 Sure I wore glasses – sunglasses all the time (even at night) yet I became depressed.
 As a friendly outgoing person, I became withdrawn.
 I even worked without glasses and contacts.
-Having been a Rhodes scholar – world class Olympic fencer I even stopped sports.
+Having been a Rhodes scholar – world-class Olympic fencer I even stopped sports.
 Even worse.

 So when I decided to go for it – who?
 Didn’t have to research as an outsider – patient but I knew.
-Didn’t trust anybody in NYC – either ophthalmologists I trained or ones who trained me in LASIK I decided (don’t forget I’m also very neurotic) without reservation on Dr. Stephen Slade – a colleague, highly respected refractive surgeon and superb technician.
-Also he’s a good Southern guy.
+Didn’t trust anybody in NYC – either ophthalmologists I trained or ones who trained me in LASIK I decided (don’t forget I’m also very neurotic) without reservation on Dr. Stephen Slade – a colleague, highly respected refractive surgeon and a superb technician.
+Also, he’s a good Southern guy.
 Over 100 ophthalmologists picked him for a reason.

-My life has changed – a major transformation in terms of psyche, career and life.
+My life has changed – a major transformation in terms of psyche, career, and life.
 A decision even I can’t neurose about.
 I can’t thank him and his staff enough.
 I went for it and it was a success.”